-The Instrument applies to an issuer that is not a reporting issuer in respect of its disclosure of a specified financial measure in a document if the document is filed with a regulator or a securities regulatory authority in connection with a distribution made in reliance on the offering memorandum exemption under NI 45-106.
-The following are examples of document that are within the scope of the Instrument:
+The Instrument applies to an issuer that is not a reporting issuer in respect of its disclosure of a specified financial measure in a document if the document is filed with a regulator or a securities regulatory authority in connection with a distribution made in reliance on the offering memorandum exemption under NI 45-106, including the following documents:

-- the offering memorandum filed; and - the offering memorandum marketing materials filed with a regulator or a securities regulatory authority.
+- Offering memorandum; and - Offering memorandum marketing materials.

-Subparagraphs 4(c)(i) and (ii) - Mineral projects
+Subparagraphs 4(1)(c)(i) and (ii) - Mineral projects

-The Instrument does not apply to disclosure required under National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) related to an issuer's material mineral project.
-For example, item 22 of Form 43-101F1 Technical Report requires an issuer to disclose an economic analysis that includes certain financial measures.
-Item 5.4 of Form 51-102F2 Annual Information Form requires an issuer to disclose certain measures such as capital and operating costs, and annual cash flow, net present value, internal rate of return, and payback period disclosed in an economic analysis.
+The Instrument does not apply to disclosure required under National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") related to an issuer's material mineral project.
+For example, Item 22 of Form 43-101F1 Technical Report requires an issuer to disclose an economic analysis that includes certain financial measures.
+Section 5.4 of Form 51-102F2 Annual Information Form requires an issuer to disclose certain measures such as capital and operating costs, and annual cash flow, net present value, internal rate of return, and payback period disclosed in an economic analysis.

 The Instrument does not apply to these measures because they are specifically required to be disclosed under NI 43-101.
-However, if an issuer discloses a financial measure that is not specifically required to be disclosed under NI 43-101, for example, EBITDA, it may be considered a non-GAAP financial measure or other specified financial measure and, thus, is within the scope of the Instrument.
+However, if an issuer discloses a financial measure that is not specifically required to be disclosed under NI 43-101, for example, EBITDA, it may be considered a specified financial measure and, thus, is within the scope of the Instrument.

-Subparagraph 4(c)(iii) - Oil and gas metrics
+Subparagraph 4(1)(c)(iii) - Oil and gas metrics

-The Instrument does not apply to disclosure required under National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities (NI 51-101).
+The Instrument does not apply to disclosure required under National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities ("NI 51-101").
 However, disclosures of oil and gas metrics that are made under section 5.14 of NI 51-101 are subject to the requirements of the Instrument because such disclosure is made on a voluntary basis.